atljp/THUG-SDL/README.md

 Set the optimization for the partymod dll to O0 (disable optimization) because MSVC seems to break certain functions when optimization is enabled.
 <br><br>
 The `.sln` file is in the `build` directory.
 Make sure to select win32 and Release as the project's build options in Visual Studio.
 Build the actual DLL with `Ctrl+Shift+B`.
+<br><br>
+When building the launcher, make sure to set the SubSystem to Windows.
+In Visual Studio go to the project properties, Linker, System.

 ## CREDITS